Wednesday, 20 May 2009

 WEBSITES:

-Moral Panic,
+Moral Panic, http://en.wikipedia.org/wiki/Moral_panic

-Adulthood Clip ,
+Adulthood Clip ,http://www.youtube.com/watch?v=OOAf45yY-k4

 http://entertainment.timesonline.co.uk/tol/arts_and_entertainment/film/film_reviews/article4165968.ece